some-tortoise/macroGas/salt_slug_app/README.md

 1. Select a station you would like to view.
 2. Once selected, you can change the variable you are viewing.
-3. Click on a point or select multiple points on the plot to the right.
+3. Click on one or multiple points on the plot.
-4. Use the buttons on the left to flag the selected points.
+4. Use the button above to flag the selected points.

 **Calculate**

-Calculate page performs area calculations.
+Calculate page performs *discharge*  and *time to half height* calculations.
 Users can visualize the data, manually adjust parameters for calculation, and observe the corresponding results.
-An output table will display the calculated discharges for each stations.
+An output table will display the results.

 ## Getting Started
 To get started with the Salt Slug App, make sure you have R Studio installed on your computer.
 Then, clone the repository by running the following command: